Skip to content

 This is the boundary between personal custody and protocol participation.

 If the user asks the system to interpret the receipt, the request must be admitted as authorized protocol work.
+The Admission Plane assembles a TaskEnvelope that captures the full authorization and semantic context for the task.

 At a high level, admission establishes: